hpi-swa-teaching/Algernon-Launcher/packages/Algernon.package/ALGGlobalVariableType.class/README.md

-An algertype representing a global variable, e.g. Transcript
+An ALGCategoryType represents a global variable, e.g. Transcript.